Confederate States of America: Raising troops

 Recruitment poster: "Do not wait to be drafted".
 Under half re-enlisted.

 The immediate onset of war meant that it was fought by the "Provisional" or "Volunteer Army".
 State governors resisted concentrating a national effort.
 Several wanted a strong state army for self-defense.
 Others feared large "Provisional" armies answering only to Davis.
 When filling the Confederate government's call for 100,000 men, another 200,000 were turned away by accepting only those enlisted "for the duration" or twelve-month volunteers who brought their own arms or horses.

 It was important to raise troops; it was just as important to provide capable officers to command them.
 With few exceptions the Confederacy secured excellent general officers.
 Efficiency in the lower officers was "greater than could have been reasonably expected".
-As with the Federals, political appointees could be indifferent.
+As with the Union, political appointees could be indifferent.
 Otherwise, the officer corps was governor-appointed or elected by unit enlisted.
 Promotion to fill vacancies was made internally regardless of merit, even if better officers were immediately available.

 Anticipating the need for more "duration" men, in January 1862 Congress provided for company level recruiters to return home for two months, but their efforts met little success on the heels of Confederate battlefield defeats in February.
 Congress allowed for Davis to require numbers of recruits from each governor to supply the volunteer shortfall.
 States responded by passing their own draft laws.

 The veteran Confederate army of early 1862 was mostly twelve-month volunteers with terms about to expire.
 Enlisted reorganization elections disintegrated the army for two months.
 Officers pleaded with the ranks to re-enlist, but a majority did not.
 Those remaining elected majors and colonels whose performance led to officer review boards in October.
 The boards caused a "rapid and widespread" thinning out of 1,700 incompetent officers.
 Troops thereafter would elect only second lieutenants.

 In early 1862, the popular press suggested the Confederacy required a million men under arms.
 But veteran soldiers were not re-enlisting, and earlier secessionist volunteers did not reappear to serve in war.
 One Macon, Georgia, newspaper asked how two million brave fighting men of the South were about to be overcome by four million northerners who were said to be cowards.